-This professional and research seminar led by Kristian Kjeldsen, head of financial stability at the Single Resolution Board (SRB) is intended to inform the EUI community about the role and activities of the SRB.
-Registration is open to all interested parties within the EUI.
+This professional and research seminar led by Kristian Kjeldsen, head of financial stability at the Single Resolution Board (SRB) was intended to inform the EUI community about the role and activities of the SRB.

-Held in the conference room ground floor at Villa La Fonte on 28 February between 15:00-16:30, the seminar is intended to:
+Held in the conference room ground floor at Villa La Fonte on 28 February between 15:00-16:30, the seminar:

-- inform the EUI community about the role and activities of the SRB;
+- informed the EUI community about the role and activities of the SRB;

-- notify interested EUI PhD researchers about the type of professional opportunities that the SRB might offer in the future;
+- notified interested EUI PhD researchers about the type of professional opportunities that the SRB might offer in the future;

-- have a more expert exchange in a smaller circle with scholars interested in discussing the emerging and promising issue of ‘financial stability analysis in resolution’.
+- gave a more expert exchange in a smaller circle with scholars interested in discussing the emerging and promising issue of ‘financial stability analysis in resolution’.

 On Financial Stability Analysis in Banking Resolution: